zng-ui/zng/crates/zng/README.md

 #### `"built_res"`
 Check if `zng::env::res` path is available in `init_built_res` first.

-Enabled by default in debug builds.
+Enabled by default in debug builds, ignored in Android and Wasm.

 #### `"android_game_activity"`
 Standard Android backend that requires a build system that can compile Java or Kotlin and fetch Android dependencies.